COSSAS/nedagen/README.md

-# NeDaGen - A Network Dataset Generator
+# NeDaGen - A Network Traffic Dataset Generator
 This tool builds a network with a user-defined size and profile.
 It can be scaled to approximately 1000 containers and the characteristics of the network can be easily modified.
 It also incorporates Atomic-operator to generate malicious network traffic (based on the MITRE ATT&CK framework).
 All corresponding traffic is captured in PCAP(s)/JSON format for further data analysis.

 Protocols in the dataset: